JacopoPan/a-minimalist-guide/Part2.md

 ```
 When asked to "*Proceed ([y]/n)?*" answer "*y*"

-To install the other packages at once, save them in a file, e.g. `requirements.txt` containing text
+To install these other packages at once, save them in file `requirements.txt` containing text
 ```
 keras
 ray